WHAT IS THERMAL INSULATION?

 In winter it reduces the rate at which heat is lost from the building, and in summer it reduces the rate of heat entry into the building.
 For example, in an un-insulated building on a hot day, heat is conducted easily through your roof, windows and walls from outside, raising the temperature inside.

 WHAT IS THE BEST INSULATION TO INSTALL?

 Insulation by its very nature saves energy.
 Each type of insulation has its own advantages and disadvantages.
 Our advice would be to choose the product best suited for each applicatio

 The level or performance of an insulation product is measured by its thermal resistance or “R-value”.
 This is a measurement of the insulation’s resistance to heat transfer and is expressed as a number normally between one and three.
 The greater the “R-value”, the more effective the insulation at resisting conducted heat flow into the building in summer and out of it in winter.

 Therefore, the “R-value” is actually a measure of performance.
 One brand of insulation may be thicker or thinner than another, but if they both show the same “R-value”, they will perform equally.

 The recommendations for the correct “R-value” are based on the climatic conditions in particular locations.
-The deemed-to-satisfy provisions are based on climate zones, including dry bulb temperatures, thermal neutrality, humidity and southern coastal condensation risk (see map of climatic zones of South Africa).
+The deemed-to-satisfy provisions are based on energy zones, including dry bulb temperatures, thermal neutrality, humidity and southern coastal condensation risk (see map of Energy Zone map of South Africa).
 Please check the map for details of your area.
-These values are recommended in SANS 10400-XA Energy usage in buildings and SANS 204 Energy efficiency in buildings.
+These values are recommended in SANS 10400-XA Energy usage in buildings.